Southeast Zone comprises those lands that are located within the following areas:

 George L’Heureux operates a ranch near Lac La Biche.
 As he reaches retirement, he is downsizing to a 60 head cow-calf operation, which will allow him to dedicate more time to ABP to assist the industry in going forward.
 He has previously served as county councillor, and currents sits as chair of the Athabasca Heifer Co-op and vice-chair of the Lac La Biche Ag Society.

 Josie Pashulka lives in the County of Two Hills, near Derwent.
-She farms with her husband, Ken, and three sons, operating the Rusylvia Cattle Co.
-They raise 400 cows and farm 2,000 acres of grain, silage, hay, and grazing corn.
+She farms with her husband, Ken, and three sons, operating by Rusylvia Cattle Co.
+Their herd is 400 cows consisting of Purebred Black Angus, Simmental and Maine Anjou as well as commercial cows and farm 2,000 acres of grain, silage, hay, and grazing corn.
 Josie was a 4-H beef leader for 14 years, and currently teaches the Beef Artificial Insemination course at Lakeland College.

-Kailey, along with her family, owns and operates K-Cow Ranch, a purebred cow/calf operation raising Hereford, Charolais, and Black Angus cattle.
+Kailey, along with her family, own and operate K-Cow Ranch, a 300 head purebred cow/calf operation raising Hereford, Charolais, and Black Angus cattle.
 With extensive experience in cattle management and breeding, Kailey focuses on producing high-quality genetics for both commercial and purebred markets.

-In addition to ranching, Kailey serves as the Marketing Chair for the Stoney Lake Community Association, managing social media and engagement efforts.
-Passionate about the future of Alberta’s beef industry, Kailey is excited to advocate for producers and promote sustainable growth in the sector.
+In addition to ranching, Kailey serves as Chair of the Stoney Lake Community Association, and manages social media and engagement efforts.
+Passionate about the future of Alberta’s beef industry, Kailey is excited to advocate for producers and promote sustainable growth in the industry.

 Northwest Zone comprises those lands that are located within the following areas: